Residential Asphalt Companies Nashville

 - Increased Strength and Durability – Beyond its water-protective nature, full-depth asphalt also provides a stronger and more reliable surface structure than other types of pavement.
 Unlike other types of asphalt, which may shift and crack, full-depth asphalt driveways remain a very durable and long-lasting part of a home, often for years at a time.

-- Increased Soil Stabilization – When soil shifts beneath an asphalt driveway, various types of damage is likely to occur.
+- Increased Soil Stabilization – When soil shifts beneath an asphalt driveway, various types of damage are likely to occur.
 However, full-depth asphalt increases the stability of the pavement and ensures that homeowners don’t suffer from damage to their otherwise strong driveway.

 All of these benefits make full-depth asphalt paving one of the best choices for your home, especially for that long driveway.
 However, there are a few downsides to consider when installing this type of pavement.
 Although we believe that full-depth asphalt is still your best choice, we would be doing a disservice by not letting you understand some of the few issues with full-depth asphalt paving.